javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter3.md

             framework: 960_gs

 This new option is now available in any template through the following expression:
 `{{ edition.framework }}`.
-Finally, you can also add new options to the contents of the book.
+You can also add new options to the contents of the book.
 Do you want to indicate the estimated reading time in each chapter?
 Add the following `time` option for `chapter` elements:

     [yaml]